Projects

 - Project sensor layout*: Select the sampling layout that most closely represents your cameras.

-- Project sensor method: Select if cameras were set up to trigger by sensor detection, time lapse or both.
+- Project sensor method*: Select if your cameras were set up to trigger by sensor detection, time lapse or both.

 - Automatically delete the photos identified with humans: Select this option to delete images of humans from images in your project.
-Read more about this option below.

 Create a location or deployment